BackmanLab/SMLM-SREV/README.md

 * [BrdU_Execution_Scripts](https://github.com/BackmanLab/SMLM-SREV/tree/490e57f64faff08d02154158d3eefdb6bcfec7a4/BrdU_Execution_Scripts): The scripts used to simulate BrdU labeling (Layer 2 of ChromGEM) with an example script provided for running through a cluster.
 * [EdU_Execution_Scripts](https://github.com/BackmanLab/SMLM-SREV/tree/490e57f64faff08d02154158d3eefdb6bcfec7a4/EdU_Execution_Scripts): The scripts used to simulate EdU labeling (Layer 2 of ChromGEM) with an example script provided for running through a cluster.

+## Inputs/Outputs

+### Input

+The inputs into this code are model chromatin configurations outputted by the Self-Returning Excluded Volume (SR-EV) polymer model).
+The computational procedure for SR-EV model generation was obtained from published work [Carignano, Kroeger, et al., eLife 2024] (https://elifesciences.org/articles/97604).
+The code for SR-EV generation can be made available from the co-first authors of the prior publication upon request.
+Two user-selected parameters are inputted into SR-EV: alpha, which regulates the clustering behavior in the SR-EV polymer, and phi, which modulates the volume fraction occupied by the model chromatin in the simulation box (i.e., the number of nucleosomes in the simulation).
+Here, we inputted 1.15 for alpha and 0.12 for phi to generate six model HCT116 chromatin distributions.
+They are provided in the [Inputs](https://github.com/BackmanLab/SMLM-SREV/tree/3700d2414475549b374b2fe3bf918d11cdbcc6eb/Inputs) folder.

 ## System Requirements

 ### Hardware Requirements